-The Certificate Program in Computer Information Systems requires 28 semester hours in course work from the disciplines of computer science and mathematics.
-More than half the courses must be completed at Baldwin-Wallace College.
+The Certificate Programs in Computer Information Systems require 24-26 semester hours in course work from the disciplines of computer science and mathematics.
+All but 10 credit hours must be completed at Baldwin-Wallace College.
+There are two Certificate programs including the Network and Data Base Options.